pahjbo/vodsl/Readme.md

  - more constrained and specific than UML
  - focused editors via eclipse [Xtext](https://eclipse.org/Xtext).

- Some background information and demonstration of how to use the editor can be found in [this presentation](VODSL_VODML_PAH.pdf)
+ Some background information and demonstration of how to use the editor can be found in [this presentation](VODSL_VODML_PAH.pdf) and there is a [screencast](https://youtu.be/xzSk413raLY) showing installation and simple use of the editor.

 It is possible to use the parser machinery in a stand-alone fashion (i.e. without having to work in eclipse) by using the jar file that is produced in the `vodsl.standalone`